 The scans of the Annales were low-res, not in colour, and there appeared to have been much water damage or other misfortune.
 Even if 868 was the correct page, would it be readable?
 I held my breath and scrolled.

 You don’t need to see the whole page blown up, it’s a mess.
 Here is what all this effort was for:

 Transcribed (my poor eyes):

 I see little risk in concluding that all the later references derive from this source.
 I’ve found my meme.
 Even the mistakes are here, excepting Ms Dugan’s.
-Edmund Howes’s creative punctuation caused the misdating of my return from Italy, which no one in four centuries bothered to check for themselves.
-There’s the list of things I had to replace after the originals were stolen at sea.
+Edmund Howes’s lack of full stopsBurghley wrote the same way: tortured, suffocating paragraphs. caused the misdating of my return from Italy, which no one in four centuries bothered to check for themselves.
+There is the list of things I had to replace after the originals were stolen at sea.

 But what’s it doing under The life and Raigne of King James?
-It’s not where I expected to find it.
-Page 868 describes how increased immigration and the expansion of foreign trade in the late 16th century fostered prosperity in London during James’s reign, and Howes seems to have felt that my exploits as an early, though unfortunately non-commercial, luxury-goods importer deserved mention.
+Hypothesis: page 868 describes how increased immigration and the expansion of foreign trade in the late 16th century fostered prosperity in London during James’s reign.
+Howes seems to have felt that my exploits as an early, though non-commercial, luxury-goods importer deserved mention.